zoffixznet/perl6.party/temp2/regex.md

     say '42foos' ~~ /42  foos/;
     # OUTPUT: «｢42foos｣␤»

 Comments can be used just the same as in the rest of the code and so can strings.
-That is, if you plan to match a literal string, you can quote it; spaces *inside* the quoted strings are *not* ignored:
+That is, if you plan to match a literal string, you can quote it and not worry about escaping any metacharacters inside.
+Spaces *inside* the quoted strings are *not* ignored:

     say 'I love Perl 6' ~~ /
         I \s+